-Betty White Thrills Fans With Vintage Video Of Her Long-Lost ‘Pet Set’ Series On Her 99th Birthday
+Betty White Thrills Fans With Vintage Video Of Her Long-Lost 'Pet Set' Series On Her 99th Birthday

 Betty White gave her fans a gift as she celebrated her 99th birthday.

-The Golden Girls alum took to Instagram to share a teaser from her 1971 talk show Betty White’s The Pet Set, which first aired in 1971.
+The Golden Girls alum took to Instagram to share a teaser from her 1971 talk show, The Pet Set, which first aired in 1971.
 In the caption to the clip, the actress and animal lover announced the re-release of the series after 50 years.

-The talk show, which was produced alongside her late husband Allen Ludden, featured Betty interviewing stars with their own pets or other wild animals.
+The show, which was produced by Betty and her late husband Allen Ludden, featured Betty interviewing stars with their own pets or other wild animals.
 It originally aired 31 adorable episodes a half-century ago and will be available to stream on Apple TV, Google Play, and Prime Video on February 23.

-In the clip shared on her social media page, a pantsuit-wearing Betty was seen sitting down with an impressive list of pet-owning celebs including Doris Day, Lorne Green, Mary Tyler Moore, Barbara Eden, Paul Lynde, Vincent Price, Jimmy Stewart, Shirley Jones, Johnny Mathis, and more.
+In the clip shared on her social media page, a pantsuit-wearing Betty was seen sitting down with an impressive list of pet-owning celebs, including Doris Day, Lorne Green, Mary Tyler Moore, Barbara Eden, Paul Lynde, Vincent Price, Jimmy Stewart, Shirley Jones, Johnny Mathis, and more.

 In the trailer, which can be seen below, actor Burt Reynolds showed off his dog as he fondly recounted driving by a pet store and seeing this "strange broad" looking at him through the window.